Student Stories

 “What I liked most about earning my BS at NYU is that the professors were all very knowledgeable and approachable.
 I decided to stay at NYU and earn my MSW so that I could pursue my commitment in helping our nation’s military and veteran communities.
 The classes at Silver have given me the knowledge to evaluate programs and policies, and implement critical thinking and interventions to assist my clients at micro and macro level.”

-As he was completing his bachelor’s degree in Social Work, alumnus Kirk Cooper-Johnson conducted his field practicum at an East Village mental health agency through NYU Silver’s Office of Field Learning and Community Partnerships.
+As he was completing his bachelor’s degree in Social Work, alumnus Kirk Cooper-Johnson conducted his practicum education at an East Village mental health agency through NYU Silver’s Office of Practicum Education and Community Partnerships.
 At the agency he liaised with public defenders and implemented a proposal on clients’ transportation needs and barriers in New York City.
 In addition, Kirk volunteered at the National Alliance on Mental Illness HelpLine, where he built relationships with social workers and mental health advocates.